AgnostiqHQ/covalent/doc/source/getting_started/quick_start/index.rst

     Note that the computed result is displayed in the Overview.

 What to Do Next
 ###############

+Read :doc:`First Experiment <../first_experiment/index>` for a more thorough discussion of the components of this simple workflow, including the important role of *executors*.

 Read :doc:`Concepts <../../concepts/concepts>` gain a deeper understanding of how Covalent works.